lnoss/loicnoss/README.md

 You can take a look at Bun [here](https://bun.sh/) if you want to install it.
 Nevertheless, this project should totally works with Node.js and npm/pnpm/yarn with minimal changes.

-## Why Netifly?
+## Why Netlify?

 Why not?
 Nice way to learn the *serverless* approach.
 I am aiming for being DevOps-competent, so I need to test the different approaches.
-Netifly is a good way to start.
+Netlify is a good way to start.
 It is free for our static needs, easy to use, and has a good documentation.
 It is also a good way to learn the *continuous deployment* approach.

 But I am also an *open source* enthusiast, so I understand people who support *open source*/self-hosted solution.
-So I can suggest you to take a look at [Coolify](https://coolify.io/) if you want to replace Netifly.
+So I can suggest you to take a look at [Coolify](https://coolify.io/) if you want to replace Netlify.

 ## 🧞 Installation & commands